-Its size varies from medium to large, with a very solid and majestic structure; its body is powerful; its shoulders are as broad as its sides; its legs, slightly shorter than its body, are robust and have round feet.
+His size varies from medium to large, with a very solid and majestic structure; his body is powerful; his shoulders are as broad as his sides; his legs, slightly shorter than his body, are robust and have round feet.
 The selections have increased the potential of his volumes, giving him a solemn look that is accentuated by his large, inimitable, short-haired head, whose jaw structure is highlighted by the power of the neck.
 The nose is straight, short, and wide; the ears are medium-sized, rounded, wide at the base, and set wide apart.

-The eyes, large, spaced, and round, have an intense color that harmonizes with that of the coat.
-The tail, which is about two-thirds of the body in length, is thick at the base and tapers to the round trip.
-The coat, non-adherent, is thicker and softer than that of a normal short-haired cat and its texture is very dense.
+The eyes, large, spaced, and round, have an intense color that harmonizes with the coat's.
+The tail, about two-thirds of the body in length, is thick at the base and tapers to the round trip.
+The coat, non-adherent, is thicker and softer than that of a normal short-haired cat and his texture is very dense.

 The British Shorthair kitten can be of all colors, from white to cream, including red, lilac, chocolate, and black, although blue is the most popular.
 There are also tortie, tabby, and spotted varieties, while in 1991 color points were also admitted.
 Note that silvers are very fashionable.

-The British Shorthair cat still recalls its ancestors, great rat hunters who roamed freely in Great Britain: it is indeed an independent cat, with good predatory instincts, who aspires to great freedom and such large spaces, reason why having a garden is preferable.
+The British Shorthair cat still recalls its ancestors, great rat hunters who roamed freely in Great Britain: he is indeed an independent cat, with good predatory instincts, who aspires to great freedom and such large spaces, which is the reason why having a garden is preferable.

-Because of its pronounced independence, especially if it is allowed out of the house, it is necessary to teach it to respond to the recall or, at least, to equip it with a small bell; in any case, we will favor his return home if we let him go on an empty stomach, and food will be his reward for his obedience.
+Because of his pronounced independence, especially if he is allowed out of the house, it is necessary to teach him to respond to the recall or, at least, to equip him with a small bell; in any case, you can favor his return home if you let him go on an empty stomach, and food will be his reward for his obedience.

-Hug: This teddy bear doesn't just look cute: it's endearing.
+Hug: This teddy bear doesn't just look cute: he's endearing.
 He will regularly make you enjoy the softness of his coat during moments of tenderness.

-Player: Activity will be important for this feline to maintain strong muscles and avoid being overweight.
+Player: Activity will be necessary for this feline to maintain strong muscles and avoid being overweight.
 Because of his heavy physique, he does not have the reputation of being a very dynamic cat.

 Calm: This living room cat will prove to you that he knows how to pose.
-Not being light and slender cat, it is normal for this breed to be mostly calm in adulthood.
+Not being a light and slender cat, he is normal for this breed to be mostly calm in adulthood.

-Clever: He knows what he wants and means it well to his humans, as long as there is motivation at stake.
+Clever: He knows what he wants and means it well to his humans, as long as the motivation is at stake.